 Every year on February 22nd, the United States celebrates our first president and Founding Father George Washington.
 While the National Park Service may not have been around during his time, there are many areas in the National Park Service that commemorate Washington.
-As tribute to Washington’s Birthday (and because there can never be enough lists about the National Parks!), today we are posting about the national parks honoring George Washington and his role in American history.
+As a tribute to Washington’s Birthday (and because there can never be enough lists about the National Parks!), today we are posting about the national parks honoring George Washington and his role in American history.

 13 National Parks Honoring George Washington

 The colonial plantation where George Washington was born in 1732 was originally established by his great-grandfather.
-Washington lived at this site until he was three, and then returned later in his teenage years.
+Washington lived at this site until he was three and then returned later in his teenage years.
 Many consider the birthplace an influential part of the future leader Washington was to become.

 At 555 feet and 5 1/8 inches tall, the Washington Monument is the largest stone structure in the world.
-Shortly after the Revolutionary War there were proposals to build a monument to George Washington.
-It wasn’t until after his death that the Washington National Monument society was formed to begin planning and funding the project.
+Shortly after the Revolutionary War, there were proposals to build a monument to George Washington.
+It wasn’t until after his death that the Washington National Monument Society was formed to begin planning and funding the project.
 Today the National Park Service maintains the monument as part of the National Mall and Memorial Parks.

 Longfellow House in Cambridge Massachusetts played an influential role in not one, but many stories in American history.
 It was here that George Washington took control of the Continental Army during the Siege of Boston in 1775.
 He maintained his headquarters at this location until April 1776.
 The mansion later became the home of famous American poet Henry Wadsworth Longfellow.
 Visitors can tour the home, learn about Washington’s role in the Revolution, and see hundreds of furnishings and artifacts collected by the Longfellow family.